ownzonefeng/Network-deployment-challenge/README.md

 ```
 ## Modules explanation
 ### `model.ipynb`
-The whole optimisation process is in the notebook with visualizations, but you can find a minimal demonstration function in the `MH.py`.
+The whole optimization process is in the notebook with visualizations, but users can find a minimal demonstration function in the `MH.py`.

 ### `MH.py`
-This file has an implementaion Metropolis-Hastings algorithm, objective function, state transition definition, a demonstration funtion.
+This file has an implementation Metropolis-Hastings algorithm, objective function, state transition definition, a demonstration function.

 ### `beta_optimizer.py`
-Our optimization method for finding best beta.
+Our optimization method for finding the best beta.

 ### `funcs.py`
 Some functions for processing data and outputs.